 In today’s highly regulated business environment, the implementation of appropriate government relations strategies has proven to help businesses gain an important competitive advantage in the market.
 For this reason, most companies allocate time and resources to managing their government relations.

 Today, many companies feel the pressure to respond to the growing public interest in environmental, social and governance (ESG) issues.
 Those who already invested in this area are quite unsure about how to improve their ESG performance.
 So, how can you confidently start the sustainability path or improve your ESG score?
-We have 6 recommendations on how to start and boost your ESG performance.
+We have 6 recommendations on how to boost your ESG performance.